Larpoux/tau_doc/pages/fs/fs_guides/guides_fs_on_web.md

 ## Player

-* Flutter Sound can play buffers with `startPlayerFromBuffer()`, exactly like with other platforms.
-Please refer to [the codecs compatibility table](guides_codec)
+* Flutter Sound can play buffers with [startPlayer(FromBuffer: )](/tau/fs/api/player/FlutterSoundPlayer/startPlayer.html), exactly like with other platforms.
+Please refer to [the codecs compatibility table](fs-guides_codec.html#on-web-browsers)
-* Flutter Sound can play remote URL with `startPlayer()`, exactly like with other platforms.
-Again, refer to [the codecs compatibility table](guides_codec)
+* Flutter Sound can play remote URL with [startPlayer()](/tau/fs/api/player/FlutterSoundPlayer/startPlayer.html), exactly like with other platforms.
+Again, refer to [the codecs compatibility table](fs-guides_codec.html#on-web-browsers)
-* Playing from a Dart Stream with `startPlayerFromStream()`is not yet implemented.
+* Playing from a Dart Stream with [startPlayerFromStream()](/tau/fs/api/player/FlutterSoundPlayer/startPlayerFromStream.html) is now implemented.
-* Playing with UI is obviously not implemented, because we do not have control to the lock screen inside a web app.
-* Flutter Sound does not have control of the audio-focus.

 The web App does not have access to any file system.
-But you can store an URL into your local SessionStorage, and use the key as if it was an audio file.
+But you can store a `Blob Object` URL into your local SessionStorage, and use the key as if it was an audio file.
 This is compatible with the Flutter Sound recorder.

 ## Recorder

 Flutter Sound on web cannot have access to any file system.
-You can use `startRecorder()` like others platforms, but the recorded data will be stored inside an internal HTTP object.
+You can use [startRecorder()](/tau/fs/api/recorder/FlutterSoundRecorder/startRecorder.html) like others platforms, but the recorded data will be stored inside an internal HTTP `Blob Object`.
 When the recorder is stopped, `startRecorder` stores the URL of this object into your local sessionStorage.

-Please refer to [the codecs compatibility table](guides_codec) : Flutter Sound Recorder does not work on Safari nor iOS.
+Please refer to [the codecs compatibility table](fs-guides_codec.html#on-web-browsers) : Flutter Sound Recorder does not work on Safari nor iOS.

 ```text
 await startRecorder(codec: opusWebM, toFile: 'foo'); // the LocalSessionStorage key `foo` will contain the URL of the recorded object